Yunight/NewPortfolio/README.md

 ## Getting Started

+git clone this url
+cd your folder
+npm install
-First, run the development server:
+run the development server:
 ```bash
 npm run dev
 # or